safesoftware/FMETraining/ServerAuthoring6AdvancedWorkflows/Exercise1.md

 ![](./Images/Img5.020.Ex1.RemoveAccount.png)

 This will remove the account from the project, but since the project has already been imported, the account will also exist on the machine.
-So also visit the security pages and remove that user.
+So also go to the Security > Users page and remove that user.

 Send another email to confirm that the project is still working.